MrJohz/ogitm/README.rst

 Todo
 ----

-- Documentation
-    * docstrings etc
-    * formal manual
+- Documentation.  (docstrings & manual)
 - PyPI, documentation hosting
-- Individual tables
+- Individual tables (map models onto tables)
-    * Should have the setup for it fairly easily
-    * Map individual models onto individual tables
 - Relationships?
-    * U f*cking wot m8?
+(U f*cking wot m8?)
 - Python 2
-- Better way of accessing git
-    * May be needed for Py2, is needed for pypy, will make it easier for anyone to install it from PyPI
+- Better way of accessing git (May be needed for Py2, is needed for pypy, will make it easier for anyone to install it from PyPI) (See Dulwich)
 - Begin versioning sometime fairly soon